hpi-swa-teaching/MarkdownEditor/packages/MarkdownEditor-Parsing.package/MarkdownListElement.class/README.md

-A MarkdownListElement represents a list element in the document tree after parsing.
+A MarkdownListElement super class for all elements belonging to a list.

 Instance Variables
 	indentation:	<SmallInteger>
 	listMarker:		<ByteString>
 	ordered:		<Boolean>